 Find the Best News Stories

 News reporters are often judged on the quality of their news ideas.
+More than just writing or telling the stories, reporters must constantly pitch new angles or story concepts to their editors.
 These 10 ways to find news ideas will help you break stories and win the respect of your newsroom managers.

 Talk to People